AC/DC Power Adapter Safe Handling Part 9 "Do Not Forget to Check the Protection Functions!"

-"Even after canceling the overvoltage output condition, the adapter's output does not recover."
+"Even after clearing the output overvoltage condition, the adapter output does not recover."

-Before making such , please be sure to check the content described in the protection function (PROTECTION) section of the product specification sheet.
-In the specification sheet of our Products, the following three types of protection functions are generally defined:
+Before making such an inquiry, please check the PROTECTION section in the product specification sheet.
+In our product specification sheets, the following three types of protection functions are typically specified.

 1. OVER CURRENT PROTECTION (Overcurrent Protection)